davidcanadas/vscode-amiga-debug/README.fork.md

 ## Additional features

-* Paths to the Kickstart ROMs can be configured from the VSCode settings.
-* Program name can be configured from the VSCode settings.
 * VASM assembler with debugging support:
     * GAS keeps the `.s` extension; VASM uses the `.asm` extension.
     * VASM has been modified to provide valid DWARF section names to make the extension debugger to work.
     * The assembly launchage provider has been updated to validate assembly sources against either GAS or VASM depending on the source code file extensions.
+    * Syntax hightlighting, symbol search and error squiggles support.
     * VASM official site: http://sun.hasenbraten.de/vasm/.
     * Modified VASM: https://github.com/davidcanadas/vasm-m68k-mot-win32.
 Version 1.9.
-* exe2adf support:
-    * Just right-click on the EXE file then select `Amiga: Shrinkle File`.
-Version 0.3e.
-* New commands `Amiga: Open...` to open the following resources in Visual Studio Code:
-    * Deadliner's "The Amiga Gradient Master" tool to assist you creating amazing color gradients for your Copperlists.
-    * Deadliner's "Image Tool" to help you importing and converting between different image formats well suited for the Amiga hardware.
-    * Deadliner's "Color Reducer" tool to reduce the number of colors used by your images using different algorithms.
-    * Deadliner's brand new "BLTCON Cheat Sheet" tool to help you designing Blitter operations.
-    * The Amiga Hardware Reference Manual (HRM) hosted by Elowar.
 * Support for multiple build targets:
     * Release: default target.
 Optimizations enabled, debuggable (when optimizations allow to). `DEBUG` macro defined for GCC, GAS and VASM.
     * Debug: Optimizations disabled, slower but fully debuggable. `DEBUG` macro defined for GCC, GAS and VASM.
     * Final: Optimizations enabled.
 Not debuggable. `NDEBUG` macro defined for GCC, GAS and VASM.
     * Shrinkled: Final, Shrinkler-compressed.
 Parameters are configurable using VSCode settings.

+## Features contributed to the original project

+* [1.5.4] Paths to the Kickstart ROMs can be configured from the VSCode settings.
+* [1.5.4] Program name can be configured from the VSCode settings.
+* [1.5.4] exe2adf support:
+    * Just right-click on the EXE file then select `Amiga: Shrinkle File`.
+Version 0.3e.
+* [1.5.4] New commands `Amiga: Open...` to open the following resources in Visual Studio Code:
+    * Deadliner's "The Amiga Gradient Master" tool to assist you creating amazing color gradients for your Copperlists.
+    * Deadliner's "Image Tool" to help you importing and converting between different image formats well suited for the Amiga hardware.
+    * Deadliner's "Color Reducer" tool to reduce the number of colors used by your images using different algorithms.
+    * Deadliner's brand new "BLTCON Cheat Sheet" tool to help you designing Blitter operations.
+    * The Amiga Hardware Reference Manual (HRM) hosted by Elowar.

 ## Additional credits